cloudfoundry-incubator/kubecf/doc/stacks.md

      --values local-config.yaml
 ```

 If BigCorp has many users installing kubecf with their stack, they may want to distribute a modified helm chart including the stack.
-All that is required is dropping `bclinux.yaml` into the `config/` directory and editing `values.yaml` to modify the `install_stacks` setting.
+All that is required is dropping `bclinux.yaml` into the `config/` directory as `BCLINUX.yaml` and editing `values.yaml` to modify the `install_stacks` setting.
+Using an uppercase config filename makes sure it takes precedence over the builtin `eirini.yaml`, so can overwrite the `features.eirini.stack` value.

 Unlike the `features.eirini.stack` setting, the `bits.global.images` can not be modified by a file dropped into `config/`.
 This should change once the Eirini config mechanism is updated.